simbarras/celeritas-docs/project-plan/milestones-2023/sethrj.md

 physics" models in Celeritas on GPU.
 - Multiple scattering
 - Spatially dependent magnetic fields.
+- Tabulated or on-the-fly sampling of elements in a material

 ## Prototype integration with experiment frameworks